Agoric/documentation/main/REPL/timerServices.md

 `localTimerService` or `chainTimerService`.
 However, note that the local and chain versions of a method may use different time bases.

-Before looking at the timer service methods, we need to cover two related objects, the `TimerWaker` and the `TimerRepeater`.
+Before looking at the timer service methods, we need to cover four related objects.

+## `Timestamp` object

+An `Integer`, an absolute individual stamp returned by a `TimerService`.
+Note that different timer services may have different interpretations of actual Timestamp values.

+### `RelativeTime` object

+An `Integer`, the difference between two `Timestamps`.
+Note that different timer services may have different interpretations of actual `RelativeTime` values.

+### `TimerWaker` object

 A `TimerWaker` has one method, `wake`, which takes a `Timestamp` argument and returns `void`.
 The passed `timestamp` is the time when the call to `wake()` is scheduled to occur.

+### `TimerRepeater` object

 A `TimerRepeater` has two methods, `schedule()` and `disable`:
 - `schedule(waker)`